-As path leads on to path, I found myself considering the (← adapted from Joshi et al., 2017) spear-chucking protein machine present in the pathogenic bacteria Vibrio cholerae; this molecular machine is used to inject toxins into neighbors that the bacterium happens to bump into (see Joshi et al., 2017.
+As path leads on to path, I found myself considering the (←) spear-chucking protein machine present in the pathogenic bacteria Vibrio cholerae; this molecular machine is used to inject toxins into neighbors that the bacterium happens to bump into (see Joshi et al., 2017.
 Rules of Engagement: The Type VI Secretion System in Vibrio cholerae).
 The system is complex and acts much like a spring-loaded and rather “inhumane” mouse trap.
 This is one of a number of bacterial type VI systems, and “has structural and functional homology to the T4 bacteriophage tail spike and tube” – the molecular machine that injects bacterial cells with the virus’s genetic material, its DNA.

-Building the bacterium’s spear-based injection system is controlled by a social (quorum sensing) system (previous post).
+Building the bacterium’s spear-based injection system is control by a social (quorum sensing) system (previous post?).
 One of the ways that such organisms determine whether they are alone or living in an environment crowded with other organisms.
 During the process of assembly, potential energy, derived from various chemically coupled, thermodynamically favorable reactions, is stored in both type VI “spears” and the contractile (nucleic acid injecting) tails of the bacterial viruses (phage).
-Understanding the energetics of this process, for example, how coupling thermodynamically favorable chemical reactions, such as ATP hydrolysis, or physico-chemical reactions such as the diffusion of ions down an electrochemical gradient, can be used to set these “mouse traps”, and understandingwhere the energy goes when the traps are sprung is central to students’ understanding of these and a wide range of other molecular machines.
+Understanding the energetics of this process, exactly how coupling thermodynamically favorable chemical reactions, such as ATP hydrolysis, or physico-chemical reactions, such as the diffusion of ions down an electrochemical gradient, can be used to set these “mouse traps”, and where the energy goes when the traps are sprung is central to students’ understanding of these and a wide range of other molecular machines.

 Energy stored in such molecular machines during their assembly can be used to move the cell.
 As an example, another bacterial system generates contractile (type IV pili) filaments; the contraction of such a filament can allow “the bacterium to move 10 000 times its own body weight, which results in rapid movement” (see Berry & Belicic 2015.
 Exceptionally widespread nanomachines composed of type IV pilins: the prokaryotic Swiss Army knives).
 The contraction of such a filament has also been found to be used to import DNA into the cell, the first step in the process of horizontal gene transfer.
 In other situations (other molecular machines) such protein filaments access thermodynamically favorable processes to rotate, acting like a propeller, driving cellular movement.